-Operational Status: Awaiting repairs to a damaged No 2 traction motor.
+Operational Status: Repairs to damaged No 2 traction motor underway.

 Photo by Martin Taylor and reproduced with kind permission

 Class 26 D5310 started a new chapter in the LDG’s history.
 She was purchased by the Group to offer the Llangollen Railway a dedicated Type 2 standby locomotive that can provide a short-notice replacement for a steam (or diesel) locomotive failure.

 The 1958 built Birmingham Railway Carriage & Wagon (BRCW) Sulzer Type 2 was acquired from Matt Stoddon, who achieved nothing short of a minor miracle with the loco.
 Having arranged for an extremely comprehensive bodywork overhaul to be performed at the Great Central Railway in 2006, the loco suffered a main generator failure shortly after returning to traffic.
 The errant generator was fully overhauled and rewound and the locomotive then settled down to become a popular and well-travelled performer at various diesel galas around the Country.
 She was delivered to the Llangollen Railway on Wednesday 9th September 2009.

 The loco is currently out of traffic following the failure of a bearing in No 2 traction motor in July 2018.
 Repairs are due to begin off the railway in May 2019.
 A full repaint has been carried out in readiness for a planned return to traffic in Summer 2019, with a return to Llangollen planned for October 2019.

 A resplendent D5310 at Llangollen on Friday 29th March 2019 following completion of her repaint into plain BR green with full yellow ends.
 Photo by Mark Smales.